Introduction to Remote Work & Collaboration

 What is remote work?

-It can also mean they work in different offices than their colleagues or clients—or that they work from home.
+It can also mean that employees work in different offices than their colleagues or clients—or that they work from home.
 No matter how you slice it, remote work typically means teams need to leverage communication tools like messengers, videoconferencing, phones, visual collaboration tools, and task trackers to get things done.

 There are several popular structures for remote teams.
 Let’s take a look at each one of them: